Before you buy it, is the SurfPrep 3″ x 4″ Electric Ray Sander worth it?? I put this SurfPrep sander to the test, and

 I scuff sand each piece of furniture with 220 grit sandpaper to remove the sheen from the old finish.

-Because of the details on each piece of furniture, I usually have to scuff sanding it by hand, because no power sander could safely scuff up the finish without removing too much and damaging the details on the furniture.
+Because of the details on each piece of furniture, I usually have to scuff sand it by hand, because no power sander could safely scuff up the finish without removing too much and damaging the details on the furniture.

 Not to mention that any damage (large scratches, broken corners, chipped wood, etc) has to be fixed before paint.
 Repairing damage usually involves sanding the filler down until it is smooth with the rest of the wood.